 As computerization expanded IA responded by training auditors and building IT Auditing functions within the IA departments.
 Auditors learned how to review data center controls and how to audit software applications.
-They build tests of data and deployed new tools for looking at data using generalized audit software.
+They build tests of data and deploying new tools for looking at data using generalized audit software.

 A major hurdle for internal auditors was a need for programming skills.
-Computer programs have disparate data files with unique record and data fields layouts.
+Computer programs have disparate data files with unique records and data field layouts.
 For auditors to look at data on a computer file they need to understand how each software system’s data was organized.
 Each data file has data fields (such as name, invoice amount, etc.) that are in unique sequences, in different programs, therefore requiring any program written to handle the data to set up the file definition.
 Most IAs study auditing and accounting, and the CBOK report confirms that this is still the case.

-Making this step easier for internal auditors was a major objective of early generalized audit software programs, which helped with the file definition programming and then provided per-programmed audit routines.
+Making this step easier for internal auditors was a major objective of early generalized audit software programs, which helped with the file definition programming and then provided pre-programmed audit routines.
 These disparate data files are still a problem today; however, there are many new software applications that make the process easier.

 Much of the audit use of the computer to audit data and test applications was, and is still, performed by the IT Audit Departments within IA.
-Early in the development of IT auditing some audit leaders believed all auditors would be IT auditors, since the computer was so pervasive.
-Instead, other audit priorities continued to keep IT auditing as an ever expanding department within IA.
-This survey demonstrates that IA is still in this stage of relying on experts with more technology training in their department or via outsourcing.
+Early in the development of IT auditing, some audit leaders believed all auditors would be IT auditors since the computer was so pervasive.
+Instead, other audit priorities continued to keep IT auditing as an ever-expanding department within IA.
+This survey demonstrates that IA is still in this stage of relying on experts with more technical training in their department or via outsourcing.
 The exception is the invention of programs for word processing and spreadsheets as well as, the use of the Internet by IA, which added more technology use, and recently new data analytics programs are providing another push forward.
 “The effects of emerging technologies have been paradoxical.
 On one hand, emerging technologies have created a more difficult system to audit effectively.
 On the other hand, auditors have managed to use emerging technologies as audit tools and thus become more effective and efficient.7

 Survey data for 2015 reveals that IA use of technology in the audit process at extensive and moderate use level combined is generally below 50% in the surveyed IA departments.
-However, when compared to similar data in 2006 the data shows use of technology continues to grow.
+However, when compared to similar data in 2006 the data shows the use of technology continues to grow.
 That said there is room for improvement.
 Fewer than 40% of CAEs worldwide feel their departments’ use of technology is appropriate or better and there are large differences between regions (see Figure 1).

 As noted in the introduction, whether the progress has been enough to keep pace with the expansion of technology is in the eye of the reader.
 Is the use of IT in IA sufficient or should IA be making expanded use of technology more of a priority?
 As the report notes; “Responses clearly show that extensive use of technology is the exception, not the rule.
 For about half of all respondents globally, usage of most technology tools is ‘none’ or ‘minimal.’”
 On the other hand, if we look at the trends and progress since the 2006 survey there is clearly good growth.